-Five of the six strains did not interfere in the detection of 200 CFU/mL of M. tuberculosis; thus, the signals were the same as H37Rv alone.
-The sixth, M. malmoense, produced a weak interference at 106 CFU/mL but none at 105 CFU/mL or lower.
-Therefore, there is no interference in the detection of M. tuberculosis even with 105 CFU/mL of NTM.
+Five of the six strains did not interfere in the detection of 200 CFU/mL of M. tuberculosis.
+M. malmoense, produced a weak interference at 106 CFU/mL but none at 105 CFU/mL or lower.
+Therefore, there is no interference in the detection of M. tuberculosis with 105 CFU/mL of NTM.

-Non-mycobacterial organisms (n = 59) that represent a wide-range of pathogens, common contaminants and microflora commonly present in sputum or the mouth were tested at a concentration of 106 copies of DNA per final reaction volume.
-All organisms were correctly identified as MTB-negative by the Xpert MTB/RIF assay.
-Positive and negative controls were included in the study.
+Fifty-nine (59) non-mycobacterial organisms (see table below) representing a wide-range of pathogens and microflora commonly present in sputum or the mouth were tested at a concentration of 106 copies of DNA per final reaction volume.
+All organisms were correctly identified as MTB-negative by the Xpert MTB/RIF Assay.
 The specificity was 100%.